-All samples and data will have to be deposited and properly registered in the DNA Bank before the clearance form can be signed by the DNA Bank.
+All samples and data should be deposited and properly registered in the DNA Bank before the project is closed.

 Use of samples in the DNA Bank

 External researchers who want to use samples from the DNA Bank will have to apply for a loan (see further details on the DNA Bank webpages).
 Internal researchers, i.e. NHM staff or students, or their collaborators, do not have to apply for a loan; just contact the DNA Bank manager to get access to the desired samples and have this registered in the DNA Bank databases.